tdunning/Tutorials/_docs/basic_features/Transitional_Flat_Plate.md

 ## Tutorial

 The following tutorial will walk you through the steps required when solving for the transitional flow over a flat plate using SU2.
 It is assumed you have already obtained and compiled the SU2_CFD code for a serial or parallel computation.
-If you have yet to complete these requirements, please see the Download and Installation pages.
+If you have yet to complete these requirements, please see the [Download](https://github.com/su2code/SU2/wiki/Download) and [Installation](https://github.com/su2code/SU2/wiki/Installation) pages.

 ### Background

-Practically, most CFD analyses are carried out using full turbulence models which do not account for boundary layer transition.
-Using the turbulence models, the flow is everywhere fully turbulent, thus no separation bubbles or other complex flow phenomena involve.
-Introducing a transition model, the flow begins as laminar by damping the production term of the turbulence model until a point where a transition correlation is activated.
-Currently, Bas-Cakmakcioglu (B-C) transition model [2] that uses Spalart-Allmaras (S-A) as the baseline turbulence model is implemented in the SU2.
+Practically, most CFD analyses are carried out using fully turbulent fields that do not account for boundary layer transition.
+Given that the flow is everywhere turbulent, no separation bubbles or other complex flow phenomena evolve.
+A transition model can be introduced, however, such that the flow begins as laminar by damping the production term of the turbulence model until a point where a transition correlation is activated.
+Currently, the Bas-Cakmakcioglu (B-C) transition model [2] that uses Spalart-Allmaras (S-A) as the baseline turbulence model is implemented in SU2.

 For verification, we will be comparing SU2 results against the results of natural transition flat plate experiment of Schubauer & Klebanoff.
 The experimental data include skin friction coefficient distribution versus the local Reynolds number over the flat plate.